KatharaFramework/Kathara-Labs/exercises/02-add-one-router/README.md

 ## Requirements

-The network setup consists of the following:
+The target is to build a network consisting of the following:

 - Three hosts: `pc1`, `pc2`, `pc3`.
 - Three routers: `r1`, `r2`, `r3`.